plamen-kolev/rails_portfolio/resources/biography/work/booking.md

 Worked on the Landing Pages team as a *Full-Stack developer* for the biggest hotel booking company in the world.
-I worked on a large scale replatforming project that managed to increase the scalability, performance, accessibility and development speed of the platform.
+I was part of a large scale replatforming project that managed to increase the scalability, performance, accessibility and development speed of the platform.
 The work involved breaking a large monolithic *Java* application into small data-driver dockerized *microservices*.
 The technology used was *Java SpringBoot* for the API data layer, *NodeJS* and *React* for the presentation layer.

 * Created and integrated a reusable front-end search box component that is currently used by Ryanair to book vehicles during the flight purchasing process.